THEIOTGUY/THEIOTGUY/README.md

   <img src="https://media.giphy.com/media/XO8RMtRaK73isIt0i2/giphy.gif" width="80" align="right"/>
 </h1>

-## Hi👋, I am Artificial Intelligence engineer from India 🇮🇳
+## Hi👋, I am Artificial Intelligence Enthusiast from India 🇮🇳
  i am studying in shivajirao jhondale college of engineering (Mumbai University)

 ## About me:

-I am Ayush Ravindra Vaidande, a driven Deep Learning Engineer with a Bachelor's in Electronics and Telecommunication (specializing in AI and ML).
-My journey at Shivajirao Jondhale College of Engineering included hands-on projects in Deep Learning, NLP, and Computer Vision.
-Proficient in Python, I have both theoretical and practical AI skills.
-Internships in Data Analytics and ML honed my abilities.
-My final project involved developing a Fine-tuned Llama 2 7B with Therapy Dataset, showcasing my commitment to language modeling.
-Eager to apply my skills professionally, I'm keen on contributing to innovative projects.
-During my academic pursuits, I undertook internships in Data Analytics, Machine Learning, and Python, refining my skills and gaining valuable industry exposure.
-My keen interest in large language models culminated in my final year project, where I developed "Fine-tuned Llama 2 7B with Therapy Dataset."
-This project not only showcased my proficiency but also demonstrated my commitment to pushing the boundaries of language modeling.
+I am Ayush Ravindra Vaidande, a dedicated Deep Learning Engineer holding a Bachelor's degree in Electronics and Telecommunication, with a specialization in AI and ML.
+Throughout my journey at Shivajirao Jondhale College of Engineering, I immersed myself in projects spanning Deep Learning, NLP, and Computer Vision.
+My expertise extends to electronics, including ESP32, Arduino, ESP8266, Raspberry Pi, and various IoT sensors.
+Proficient in Python, I possess both theoretical knowledge and practical skills in AI.
+Internships in Data Analytics and ML further polished my abilities.
+Notably, my final project involved developing a Fine-tuned Llama 2 7B with Therapy Dataset, showcasing my dedication to language modeling.
+My academic endeavors were complemented by internships in Data Analytics, Machine Learning, and Python, providing me with industry exposure and refining my skills.
+The culmination of my interests led to my final year project, "Fine-tuned Llama 2 7B with Therapy Dataset," which not only demonstrated my proficiency but also underscored my commitment to pushing language modeling boundaries.

-Passionate about the intersection of technology and language, I am eager to apply my skills in a professional setting, contributing to innovative projects and furthering my expertise in the field of Deep Learning and AI.
+Driven by a passion for the convergence of technology and language, I am excited to apply my expertise in a professional setting.
+I am eager to contribute to innovative projects and continue expanding my knowledge in the realm of Deep Learning and AI.